Opendigitalradio/ODR-PadEnc/README.md

 ODR-PadEnc
 ==========

-ODR-PadEnc is an encoder for Programme Associated Data, and includes support for DAB MOT Slideshow and DLS.
+ODR-PadEnc is an encoder for Programme Associated Data (PAD) and includes support for:

+* MOT Slideshow (including catSLS), according to ETSI EN 301 234 and TS 101 499
+* DLS (including DL Plus), according to ETSI EN 300 401 and TS 102 980

 To encode DLS and Slideshow data, the *odr-padenc* tool reads images from a folder and DLS text from a file, and generates the PAD data